 - Host events that encourage customer-to-customer connections, not just customer-to-staff connections

-- Celebrate achievement – client milestones, maintaining progress, annual customer anniversary
+- Celebrate achievements—client milestones, maintaining progress, annual customer anniversaries, etc.

-- Create marketing promotions that encourage current customers to reach out to former customers
+- Plan initiatives to encourage current customers to reach out to former customers

-- And of course, continually soliciting formal and informal feedback from customers – and taking action on it – is an excellent way to make your customers feel like they’re truly valued by your business.
+- And of course, continually solicit formal and informal feedback from customers – and take action on it!

 2) Felt that your staff and/or business didn’t care about them